Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-1/day-3/lecture-materials/intro-to-rails.md

 Active Record, as an ORM Framework, gives us several mechanisms, the most important being the ability to:

-- represent models and their data
+- Represent models and their data
-- represent associations between these models
+- Represent associations between these models
-- represent inheritance hierarchies through related models
+- Represent inheritance hierarchies through related models
-- validate models before they are saved into the database
+- Validate models before they are saved into the database
-- perform database operations in an object-oriented fashion
+- Perform database operations in an object-oriented fashion

 Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.